aweymo/cs_howto/index.md

     alt_text: ''
 - template: full-width-media-element
   block: media-1
-  slug: ''
+  slug: tm1
-  image: ''
+  image: uploads/uploads/2022/text-mining.gif
   caption: ''
 - template: content-feature
   block: feature-1
-  media_alignment: Left
+  media_alignment: Right
   headline: "<strong>Utilizing the Network Visualization,</strong>"
   content: you can assess relationships between industries, community groups and locations
     in a single window.
 Full text of materials are included along with URLs for the